BAGHDAD (Reuters) - Lieutenant General Mahdi Gharawi knew an attack was coming.

 Gharawi’s role in the debacle is a matter of debate.
 A member of the country’s dominant Shi‘ite sect, he alienated Mosul’s Sunni majority before the battle, according to the provincial governor and many citizens.
 That helped give rise to IS sleeper cells inside Mosul.
 One Iraqi officer under his command faulted Gharawi for not rallying the troops for a final stand.

 For his part, Gharawi says he stood firm, and did not give the final order to abandon the city.
 Others involved in the battle endorse that claim and say Gharawi fought until the city was overrun.
 It was only then that he fled.

-Gharawi says three people could have given the final order: Aboud Qanbar, at the time the defense ministry’s deputy chief of staff; Ali Ghaidan, then commander of the ground forces; or Maliki himself, who personally directed his most senior officers from Baghdad.
+Gharawi says three people could have given the final order: Aboud Qanbar, at the time the defence ministry’s deputy chief of staff; Ali Ghaidan, then commander of the ground forces; or Maliki himself, who personally directed his most senior officers from Baghdad.
 The secret of who decided to abandon Mosul, Gharawi says, lies with these three men.
 Gharawi says a decision by Ghaidan and Qanbar to leave Mosul’s western bank sparked mass desertions as soldiers assumed their commanders had fled.
 A senior Iraqi military official backs that assertion.